Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 ### Handoffs

 These [SRE] processes involve two kinds of *handoffs*.
-One is the redirection of a customer who makes first contact with a developer not serving as the **Primary**.
+One is the redirection of a user who makes first contact with a developer not serving as the **Primary**.
 The other is the handoff of unresolved [SRE] issues from one shift's **Primary** to the next.

-To handle customer redirection handoffs, it is a best practice to use a three-way handoff giving the customer some assurance that their initial contact with someone is successfully handed off to the **Primary**.
+To handle user redirection handoffs, it is a best practice to use a three-way handoff giving the user some assurance that their initial contact with someone is successfully handed off to the **Primary**.
 For example, for a call-in, it is a best practice to try a three-way call transfer.
 For some developers, the prospect of redirecting friends and colleagues with whom they may have long